farrukh-ahm/Logo-Quiz/README.md

         - The Game Mode selection buttons are available just below the Game Mode instruction card.
         - The user can conveniently select any game mode they want to play according to their liking.
-        - If the user wants to reset the game at any time, they can easily do so by clicking on the Reset button and they can got again by choosing a game mode.
+        - If the user wants to reset the game at any time, they can easily do so by clicking on the Reset button and they can play again by choosing a game mode.
         <br>
         &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;  <img src="./assets/readme-file-images/game-modes-and-reset.PNG">
         <br>